 - Comply with applicable legal requirements.

-We process your personal data pursuant to the following legal bases:
+We process your personal data pursuant to one of the following legal bases:

 - You have consented to the use of your personal data.
 When you consent, you can change your mind and revoke your consent at any time.
 In this respect, you may unsubscribe from receiving notices or updates and elect not to receive correspondence by emailing email@example.com, or you may unsubscribe from receiving promotional emails from us by following the instructions provided in email communications.
 Please note that even if you opt out of receiving promotional communications from us, we may continue to send you non-promotional emails, such as communications regarding our ongoing relationship with you, pursuant to the other legal bases listed herein.